kubernetes/kube-state-metrics/README.md

 ## Container Image

-The latest container image can be found at `quay.io/coreos/kube-state-metrics:v0.5.0`.
+The primary source of the container image for kube-state-metrics can be found at [quay.io/coreos/kube-state-metrics](https://quay.io/coreos/kube-state-metrics).
+The latest image is `quay.io/coreos/kube-state-metrics:v0.5.0`.

+> We are happy to add mirrors of this repository here, but are primarily
+> maintaining the `quay.io/coreos/kube-state-metrics` repository.
+The image
+> used to be distributed via gcr, but due to lack of access it is not possible
+> for us to maintain that repository.

 ## Metrics